On the six-loop scaling dimensions of the $(\phi^2)^n$ operators in $d=3$: Introduction

-At criticality, physical systems usually exhibit universal behavior, which can also be described by a conformal field theory (CFT), see, e.g., recent \cite{Henriksson:2025vyi} and references therein.
-Application of the CFT methods to critical phenomena can go beyond the usual PT and allows one to study the strong-coupling regime of the model.
+At criticality, physical systems usually exhibit universal behavior, which can also be described by a conformal field theory (CFT), see, e.g., the recent \cite{Henriksson:2025vyi} and references therein.
+The application of the CFT methods to critical phenomena can go beyond the usual PT and allows one to study the strong-coupling regime of the model.
 Due to this, comparison between perturbative and non-perturbative results plays an important role in understanding QFT models.
-Establishing the connection between the quantities computed in PT and non-perturbatively works both ways.
-From one side, non-perturbative results can extend the applicability of expressions computed at a fixed order of PT (e.g., by certain re-summation of PT series).
-From the other side, such a comparison can provide a convenient (QFT) interpretation of quantities computed within CFTs.
+Establishing a connection between the quantities computed in PT and non-perturbatively works both ways.
+On the one hand, non-perturbative results can extend the applicability of expressions computed at a fixed order of PT (e.g., by certain re-summation of PT series).
+On the other hand, such a comparison can provide a convenient (QFT) interpretation of quantities computed within CFTs.

 Among recent examples, let us mention a vast literature on the so-called large-charge expansion (see, e.g,.
 Ref.~\cite{Alvarez-Gaume:2016vff,Gaume:2020bmp,Antipin:2020abu}), in which one introduces a 't Hooft-like coupling $\lambda Q$, rewrites the scaling dimension of the lowest-lying operator with charge $Q$ as